-- N = the number of drivers in the population - m = the mean claim frequency for all drivers b.
+N = the number of drivers in the population

+m = the mean claim frequency for all drivers

+Mod = the credibility weighted modification factor for risks with one or more claims in the past year b.
 (1 point) If there is a switch from a less refined class plan to a highly refined class plan, describe the likely change in the credibility assigned to an individual risk.